1 – Static Split Squat

 Forward Lunge with Dumbbell

-You are holding the dumbbell on the same side as the leg you are working on and go through the forward lunge.
-You are coming back and then forward lunge on the opposite side of your leg.
+Hold the dumbbell on the same side as the leg you are working on and go through the forward lunge, just as you did in the second exercise.
+Return back and then lunge on the opposite leg, switching sides with the dumbbell.

-With those four different movements, the research finds that the forward lunge with the dumbbell on the opposite side or contralateral side targets the glutes more.
+The research found that the forward lunge with the dumbbell on the opposite side or contralateral side targets the glutes more.

-So if you are doing the lunge exercise, make sure to do the forward lunge movement and then add some sort of load such as dumbbell and kettlebell.
+So if you are doing the lunge exercise, make sure to do the forward lunge movement and then add some sort of load such as a dumbbell or kettlebell.
 You will target your glutes more as well as your core and abdominal area a lot more.